esperantojs/esperanto/README.md

 //# sourceMappingURL=es6-module-transpiler.js.map
 ```

-Better, certainly, and you get source maps.
+Better, certainly, and you get source maps which is really cool.
 Though as with [transpile](https://github.com/bitovi/transpile), you're stuck with named (as opposed to anonymous) AMD modules.
 Frankly, though, the external dependencies thing is a dealbreaker for me.

 ### esperanto